By Kevin Cornish

 One of the biggest challenges facing data scientists of all stripes is the tendency to confuse causation with causality.
 Does the data demonstrate that a series of events or actions “caused” an outcome, or simply contributed to the outcome?
 (Did Person A eat the lunchroom donuts, or were they just in the neighborhood?)
 As data becomes the new gold of utility operations, understanding the difference is critical to making informed decisions across functional areas, as well as in driving greater integration across capital planning and project execution.

-2020 will find many electric service providers launching second- or third-generation automated metering infrastructure (AMI) and distribution automation (DA) programs capable of providing system data and expanding control capabilities.
+2020 will find many electric service providers launching second- or third-generation automated metering infrastructure (AMI) and distribution automation (DA) programs capable of providing system and IPD construction data and expanding control capabilities.
 This contrasts with a water industry that has taken a more gradual approach to raising the profile and embrace of Digital Water, though over the past 18 months, water service and solutions providers have highlighted Digital Water programs at key global leadership events and technology forums such as Singapore International Water Week (SIWW) and many more.

 As the results of more pilots become available generating positive results, expect an acceleration of digital water programs.
 However, the business case remains less robust when compared to electric utilities for many water utilities, though water scarcity has emerged as a real driver to the improved water and customer usage information at the core of AMI.

 Many water utilities also face demand growth, which is necessitating finding new water sources in regions such as the American Southwest where they are just not available — so improved conservation and water management becomes key.
-Walking the political tightrope of rate increases, much room for improvement and investment remains as just over 5 percent of recent Water respondents indicate robust, fully integrated approaches to data management versus one-third identifying siloed data lacking integration.
+Walking the political tightrope of rate increases, much room for improvement and investment remains as just over five percent of recent Water respondents indicates robust, fully integrated approaches to data management versus one-third identifying siloed data lacking integration.